 "The Last rites are meant to prepare the dying person's soul for death, by providing absolution for sins by penance, sacramental grace and prayers for the relief of suffering through anointing, and the final administration of the Eucharist, known as "Viaticum", which is Latin for "with you on the way."
 It is mainly a Catholic rite, but as an ordainined minister, I am on-call for this somber duty at any time.

-"A funeral is a ceremony connected with the final disposition of a corpse, such as a burial or cremation, with the attendant observances."
+"A funeral is an orderly service connected the final disposition of a corpse, such as a burial or cremation, with the attendant religious tenents and observances."